Mike Solimano, Chair

 John R. Butterly, MD

-Dr. Butterly is a Cardiologist and Associate Professor of Medicine at Dartmouth Medical School and The Dartmouth Institute of Health Care Policy & Clinical Practice.
+Dr. Butterly is a Cardiologist and Professor of Medicine at Dartmouth Medical School and The Dartmouth Institute of Health Care Policy & Clinical Practice.
 Dr. Butterly is presently the Director of Cardiovascular Physiology for the first year medical students at the Geisel School of Medicine at Dartmouth.
-He attended Cornell University where he received his BA in Biology (Ecology/Marine Biology).
+He attended Cornell University where he received his AB in Biology (Ecology/Marine Biology).
 He received an MA in Biochemistry at the University of California at Berkeley, followed by his MD degree at the University of California, San Francisco.
-He did training in Internal Medicine and Cardiology at the Massachusetts General Hospital.
-Prior to coming to Dartmouth he practiced at the Lahey Clinic, where he also served as the Director of the Cardiac Catheterization Laboratory, Chairman of Medicine, and Medical Director of Network Development.
+He did his post-graduate training in Internal Medicine and Cardiology at the Massachusetts General Hospital.
+Prior to coming to Dartmouth he practiced at the Lahey Clinic, where he served as the Director of the Cardiac Catheterization Laboratory, Chairman of Medicine, and Medical Director of Network Development.
 In 1999 he came to Dartmouth where he served as the Vice-Chairman of the Department of Medicine and the Executive Vice-President of Medical Affairs for the Dartmouth-Hitchcock Medical Center and the Dartmouth-Hitchcock Health Care system.
 Dr. Butterly resides in Norwich, VT.

 Ron J. Cioffi